 Where is Misol-Ha Chiapas?

-The waterfall is 20 km south of Palenque, in Mexico’s southern state of Chiapas.
-The entrance to the waterfall is just off of the notorious Highway 199 that connects Palenque with San Cristobal de las Casas.
+The popular Chiapas waterfall is 12 miles (20 km) south of Palenque, in Mexico’s southern state.
+The entrance to the waterfall is just off the notorious Highway 199 that connects Palenque with San Cristobal de las Casas.